 Lansinoh breast pump and MAM breast pump review: breastfeeding buys

-Looking for a good breast pump?
-I’ve been trying out two different ones – the Lansinoh breast pump (the Lansinoh Single Electric breast pump), and the MAM breast pump (the manual pump) – so here’s a review and overview…
+If you’re looking for a good breast pump, I’ve been trying out the Lansinoh breast pump (the Lansinoh Single Electric breast pump), and the MAM breast pump (the MAM manual pump) – so here’s a review and overview…

 The Lansinoh breast pump:

 While breastfeeding second-time round I’ve been trying the Lansinoh Electric Breast Pump.

 Lansinoh is a breastfeeding brand that’s probably very familiar to most mums due to the nipple cream (have you read my alternative use for it?)
 The Lansinoh breast pumps are fairly new to the market, but out of the three different electric ones I’ve tried over the past couple of years, this is by far the best one.